tork-a/jog_control/jog_controller/README.md

   in `config/spacemouse_twist.config.yaml`.
 Notice you need to modify the config file to adjust speeds.

+- `dominant_mode` (default: True)

+  When dominant mode is enabled, only the biggest absolute value is kept.

 - `group_name` (default: manipulator)

   This is the MoveIt! group name to jog.
 It need to be identical to